Best Apple Pie

-With a flaky, buttery crust made from scratch, and a gooey, sweet filling, this BEST Apple Pie will not disappoint!
+With a flaky, buttery crust made from scratch, and a gooey, sweet filling, this BEST apple pie recipe will not disappoint!

-Classic Apple Pie is an ideal dessert for holiday gatherings, and this homemade version will knock your socks off.
-If you love this Best Apple Pie, you’ll also love our Berry Pie and Coconut Cream Pie.
+If you love this best apple pie recipe, you’ll also love our Berry Pie and Coconut Cream Pie.

-It’s easy to grab a pie from the store, but you really can’t beat a homemade pie.
+It’s easy to grab a pie from the store, but you really can’t beat homemade.
 It does take some time and practice to master making this apple pie, so we will share loads of pictures and tips to help out!

-Because apple pie does require time and work, make sure you find the best apples to make your efforts worthwhile.
+Because this recipe for apple pie does require time and work, make sure you find the best apples to make your efforts worthwhile.

 • Sweet apples: Gala, Fuji, Honeycrisp, Golden Delicious